Impetigo - Infected Sores

 Is this your child's symptom?

-- Covered by scabs or crusts that are the color of honey
+- The infected crusts are the color of honey

 - Skin infection caused by a bacteria